Learning How To Stop Spending Money You Haven’t Got Is Key To Your Financial Future

 When you are in an overspend situation it can sometimes feel overwhelming.
 The most important thing to do is understand you can change things, indeed you can start right now.

 Sit down and make a plan.
 Get to know what your spending triggers are and why.
-Identify ways to offset those triggers to stop spending money but give yourself some slack and allow some fun spending.
+Identify ways to offset those triggers to start saying no and stop spending money but give yourself some slack and allow some fun spending.

 Or do the opposite and stop spending money for 30 days with a spending freeze.